 Examples of helpful therapies include:

 This is where an individual works closely with a professional psychiatrist or psychologist to come up with an effective solution to the depression problem.
 These are professionals who specialize in treating mental health.

-These are therapies that encourage sick people to talk about how they feel.
+These are therapies that encourage suffering people to talk about how they feel.

 There are several options that people with Alzheimer’s and depression can try if not on medication to treat depression such as:

 Getting physically active can also help reduce depression symptoms significantly.
-This also helps a person to stay fit which ultimately improves a person’s health.
+This also helps a person to stay fit which ultimately improves their health.

 2. Counseling and support groups